Treating Chytrid

 In the past, the use of heat to kill chytrid has been a standard with some other concurrent approaches (calcium, frog ringers, etc.) but heat can't be used for small frogs, tadpoles, or metamorphs and, even with adults, you can easily kill an adult frog if the temperature is not controlled exactly.
 Last winter, we decided to try something completely different which seemed to work just fine and quickly with little chance of killing the frog.
 The treatment can even be adapted for use on metamorphs.

 The two items you need are some betadine (10% povidone iodine) and rosemary leaves (yes, the rosemary on your spice shelf you use for cooking).
-Herbal medicine is a powerful tool that is often shunned by those with a financial interest in drugs but it was around a long time before 'big pharma' showed up.
+Herbal medicine is a powerful tool that is often shunned by those with a financial interest in drugs and it was around a long time before 'big pharma' showed up.

 1